erichVK5/KicadModuleToGEDA/README.md

 lines, and also pads drawn on the copper as drawn line elements
 - pins and pads can be translated but magnification does not affect them
 - users can specify a minimum via/pin drill size during conversion
+- Text on the silk layer has now been implemented, using the free Hershey stroked font, rendered as line segments on the silkscreen layer, based on the text field descriptors in the Kicad module.
+Rotated text is not yet supported.

 Deliberate omissions due to a lack of PCB equivalents:

 - 3D rendering information is ignored - aka "3D Wings" files.
-- Text on the silk layer is also ignored, since PCB does not support text being defined with footprint definitions.
 - Very rudimentary support has been implemented for rotated pads/pins, i.e. rotation is made modulo 90 degrees, and similarly, only rudimentary support for rotated text alignments, since Kicad